XorreAI/Miydi-Maps/README.md

   <img src="/Miydi_Map_logo.png" alt="Miydi Maps Logo" width="400"/>
 </p>

-Our mission with Miydi Maps is to empower researchers, developers, and analysts by providing them with ready-to-use, granular level data that can significantly enhance the accuracy and relevance of their projects and analyses.

 ## 🌍 Data Granularity and Accessibility

 Each dataset within Miydi Maps is structured to align with zip codes or census tracts, presenting a unique opportunity to access socio-economic data with unprecedented precision.
 This level of detail opens new avenues for localized research and development, offering insights that were previously challenging to obtain.